Other U.S. Academic Locations

 The NYC Studio provides Kent State students the opportunity for full semester study in New York City during the Fall and Spring terms.
 All participants are required to sign up for NY Study Tour; which includes visits to fashion, arts, and cultural-related sites; presents guest speakers from the industry; and provides students with a general orientation to the city.

-The Kent State University Regional Academic Center in Twinsburg, Ohio
+The Kent State University Twinsburg Academic Center in Twinsburg, Ohio